“THE GREAT CLIMATE CHANGE DEBATE:WHAT DOES THE SCIENCE REALLY SAY? TM”

 The Debate will provide the opportunity for competing viewpoints and arguments which will be checked, post-debate for factual accuracy.
 The debate and the television programs produced from it are meant to resolve major political controversies surrounding Climate Change.

 Scott Pruitt, while serving as the Administrator of the U.S. Environmental Protection Agency, agreed to introduce the event.
-James Cameron, Director of “Avatar, “Titanic,” “Aliens,” “The Terminator,” and others, and a member of the NASA Advisory Council, has agreed to introduce the first program.
+James Cameron, Director of “Avatar, “Titanic,” “Aliens,” and “The Terminator,” and others, and a member of the NASA Advisory Council, has agreed to introduce the first program.

 The event will be held in Washington, D.C. to maximize its impact.
-The Debate already has attracted national and international interest, with an initial Advisory Committee consisting of the following members (with more members pending confirmation).
+The Debate already has attracted national and international interest, with an initial Advisory Panel consisting of the following members (with more members pending confirmation).

 The program format will utilize the innovative concept of “Definitive Programming” developed by USA Talk Network (“USA-TN”).
-Definitive Programming combines a debate by top experts in a field with simultaneous independent verification of each participant’s key claims.
-In this manner, due to advance notice, debate participants are more careful and specific regarding any assertions they make because they know their most important statements will be fact-checked.
+Definitive Programming combines a debate by top experts in a field with simultaneous independent verification or refutation of each participant’s key claims.
+In this manner, due to advance notice, debate participants are much more careful and specific regarding any assertions they make because they know their most important statements will be fact-checked.

 By stopping debate footage in the broadcast version of the debate and presenting the results of claim investigations, the program helps the viewing audience determine which claims are valid and which are not— creating the opportunity for those viewers to come to definitive conclusions about the subjects.
 While Definitive Programming is a complex and costly approach, it offers political leaders, policy makers, and citizens the best opportunity to draw accurate conclusions.